 The magnificent archipelago of the Lofoten Islands is also home to the largest coral reef in the world.
 Here you can walk the pristine beaches, admire the peaks that dominate the skyline and maybe even catch a glimpse of the northern lights.

-- Check out best-selling tours to Norway to experience all this amazing nature
+- Check out our top Norway vacation packages to experience all this amazing nature

 - With partially guided tours of Norway you get to choose your adventures to explore

 2. You can see polar bears in the wild

 You don’t have to worry about this while roaming the streets of Oslo, of course.
 But head north to the Norwegian archipelago of Svalbard and it’s a different story.